Sexual harassment information for the resources industry

-Sexual assault or sexual harassment in any form is unacceptable and must not be tolerated anywhere, including in our workplaces.
-Resources Safety & Health Queensland (RSHQ) is regulating against the risks of psychosocial hazards, including sexual assault, as part of our responsibilities to worker safety and health.
+Sexual harassment in any form is unacceptable and must not be tolerated anywhere, including in our workplaces.
+As part of Resources Safety & Health Queensland's (RSHQ) responsibilities to worker safety and health, we work with industry to ensure the risks of psychosocial hazards, including sexual harassment, are effectively managed.

 Sexual harassment is a psychosocial hazard that includes any unwelcome sexual advance, unwelcome request for sexual favours or other unwelcome conduct of a sexual nature in circumstances where a reasonable person, having regard to all the circumstances, would anticipate the possibility that the person harassed would be offended, humiliated or intimidated.